The Master of Science in Finance (MSF) Program is a rigorous 10-month degree program offering a number of unique features and benefits:

 - Designed especially for non-finance undergraduates: The program is designed for students who have a quantitative undergraduate degree in areas such as economics or STEM (science, technology, engineering and mathematics).

-- Emphasis on practical career preparation: The program provides specialized preparation for careers in corporate finance, capital markets/consulting and investment management.
+- Emphasis on practical career preparation: The program provides specialized preparation for careers in corporate finance, financial services, and consulting.
 Students have hands-on experience applying various financial modeling and valuation concepts, tools and techniques in classes taught by a combination of seasoned world class executive professors and noted academic professors.

 - STEM-to-Stocks Accelerated Admissions: The Accelerated Admissions is for non-finance Texas A&M students in their Sophomore or Junior year that are interested in working in a finance-related position.
 The benefits to getting a head start are invaluable as students will have increased opportunities for networking and internships within the Mays Business School.
 Additionally, students will pay the discounted undergraduate rate for up to 15 credit hours of graduate level courses.